 HDMs are poikilothermic and cannot regulate their own body temperature.
-Therefore their duration of life may vary, depending on the temperature of their habitat.
+Therefore their duration of life may vary, depending on the temperature and humidy of their habitat.
 The life cycle of HDMs comprise of different stages: egg, 6-legged larva, two phases of 8-legged nymphs, and the final stage is an adult individual.
 The development from egg to adult, at an optimal laboratory condition, takes 3-4 weeks.
 The males have a life span of of approx. 60-80 days.
 The females live longer, around 100 days.
 The life time of course depends on the temperature and humidity of their habitat.
 The female house dust mites are making sure that they the HDM population will grow, every 3 weeks they produce a new generation of hungry house dust mites.
-Female HDMs can produce 40-80 eggs in their life time (Colloff, 2009).
+Female HDMs can produce 40-80 eggs during their life cycle (Colloff, 2009).
 In their lifetime the HDMs produce a large amount of droppings (excrements), the weight of the excrements is around 200 times their own body weight.

 HDM populations fluctuate throughout the season.
 In general, the size of the HDM populations within the north of Europe are the largest at the end of the summer and autumn.
 HDM population size declines in the winter.
 In autumn, a larger population correlates with increased production of allergens and therefore increased frequency of disease symptoms.
 In humid climates, HDM populations are larger in comparison with dry climates (Colloff, 2009).

 Why do house dust mites produce allergens?